Times of trouble, confusion, murkiness, tumult, chaos, assaults, depression, frustration, and yes, even the good times here at the EIB Network.

 Yes, he hopes these jets from Russia and Belarus will turn the tide against rebels in the coming days.

-God willing, within one week, this force will be effective, it'll destroy the terrorist dens.
+God willing, within one week, this force will be effective.

-He said the process of buying U.S. jets had been long-winded, the militants advance could have been avoided if air cover had been in place.
+The militants' advance could have been avoided if air cover had been in place.

-So Obama apparently Al Maliki offered to buy some jets from us, and Obama wouldn't even sell them.
+So Obama, apparently, al-Maliki offered to buy some jets from us, and Obama wouldn't even sell them.

-Not just wouldn't send any to provide cover, but wouldn't sell any jets to Al-Maliki.
+Not just wouldn't send any to provide cover, but wouldn't sell any jets to al-Maliki.

-And well, who Obama?
+And, well, who Obama?

 Yeah.